Abdullah II of Jordan: Political

 In September 2016, Abdullah formed a royal committee to make recommendations which would improve the country's judiciary.
 The committee finalized its report, which revolved around strengthening judicial independence and improving criminal justice, in February 2017.
 The Parliament approved the recommendations which included increased protection for women against violence and better trial procedures.
 A new law for people with disabilities was also enacted.
 Human Rights Watch praised the reforms.

 On 15 August 2017, local elections were held for municipal councils, local councils, and governorate councils, which were added by a new decentralization law.
 The law intends to cede some central-government power to elected councils, increasing citizen participation in municipal decision-making.
 In a 15 August 2016 interview, Abdullah described the new decentralization law as "a very important link in the chain of reforms".

 On 10 June 2021, Abdullah announced the introduction of a new committee of 92 members chaired by former prime minister Samir Rifai.
 The tasks of the committee are to modernise the political system and to propose new laws for local governments.
 On 4 October 2021, the committee handed over its recommendations to Abdullah.
 The committee proposed draft laws for political parties and elections, as well as 22 amendments to the Jordan constitution regarding parliamentary work and empowering women and youth.
 In November 2021, Abdullah ordered the government to push for political modernization.
 The Cabinet of Jordan submitted draft laws to the parliament following the committee's recommendations.
 In December 2021, a parliamentary discussion on the constitutional amendment that would give more rights to women resulted into a fistfight between members of parliament.
 On 3 January 2022, the Jordan parliament passed an amendment to Article 40 of the constitution, which allows Abdullah to appoint or dismiss the chief justice, the head of the Sharia judicial council, the Grand Mufti of Jordan, the chief of the Royal Court, the minister of the court, and the advisors to the king.
 On 6 January 2022, Jordan parliament approved constitutional reforms by a majority of 104-8 including improvement of women's rights, lowering the minimum age for elected deputies to 25 and the prime minister being elected by the assembly's largest single party.

 Military

 Due to his military background, Abdullah believes in a powerful military and has followed a "quality over quantity" policy.
-During the first year of his reign he established the King Abdullah Design and Development Bureau (KADDB), whose goal is to "provide an indigenous capability for the supply of scientific and technical services to the Jordanian Armed Forces".
+During the first year of his reign he established the King Abdullah Design and Development Bureau (now Jordan Design and Development Bureau), whose goal is to "provide an indigenous capability for the supply of scientific and technical services to the Jordanian Armed Forces".
 The company manufactures a wide variety of military products, which are presented at the biennial international Special Operations Forces Exhibition (SOFEX)—Abdullah is SOFEX's patron.
 Abdullah modernized the army, leading Jordan to acquire advanced weaponry and increase and enhance its F-16 fighter-jet fleet.
 The King occasionally trains with the Jordanian army in live ammunition military drills.